Contagious McKean-Vlasov systems with heterogeneous impact and exposure: The common noise system under the smallness condition

 for all $ (u,v) \in S(\mathbf{u}, \mathbf{v})$.
 When \eqref{eq:smallness_cond} holds, it follows from the same arguments as in \cite[Theorem 3.4]{FS20} that any solution to \eqref{CMV} must be continuous in time for all $t\in[0,\infty)$.
 Next, we show in Sections \ref{subsect:density} and \ref{Proof_thm_uniq_common} below that the condition \eqref{eq:smallness_cond} also entails global uniqueness of \eqref{CMV}, hence completing the proof of Theorem \ref{thm:global_unique}.

-That there is uniqueness of limit points in Theorem \ref{thm:yamada-watanabe} follows by the same argument.
-One simple needs to observe that all the steps in Sections \ref{subsect:density} and \ref{Proof_thm_uniq_common} also hold if we condition on $(\mathbf{P}^\star,B_0)$ in place of $B_0$ throughout, exploiting that $(\mathbf{P}^\star,B_0)$ is independent of the particle-specific Brownian motions $B_{u,v}$.
+The uniqueness of limit points in Theorem \ref{thm:yamada-watanabe} follows by the same argument.
+One simply needs to observe that all the steps in Sections \ref{subsect:density} and \ref{Proof_thm_uniq_common} also hold if we condition on $(\mathbf{P}^\star,B_0)$ in place of $B_0$ throughout, exploiting that $(\mathbf{P}^\star,B_0)$ is independent of the particle-specific Brownian motions $B_{u,v}$.
 In this way, we get global continuity in time and global uniqueness for any solution to the relaxed formulation \eqref{CMV_relaxed}.
-As already mentioned in the Section 2, since we also have existence of solutions to \eqref{CMV_relaxed} from Theorem \eqref{thm:mf_conv}, a Yamada--Watanabe argument \ref{thm:yamada-watanabe}.
+Given the existence of relaxed solutions and their pathwise uniqueness, a Yamada--Watanabe argument as in \cite[Theorem 2.3]{LS18b} completes the proof of Theorem \ref{thm:yamada-watanabe}.